 Female SWD preferentially lay their eggs in ripe and ripening fruit, unlike nearly all other Drosophila species but do not appear to attack completely green, unripe fruit.
 The resulting larvae feed inside fruit, causing direct damage, and may also be present at harvest, contaminating the product.

 SWD infestations in North Carolina have been most significant in caneberries (blackberries & raspberries) but can also be common in blueberries and strawberries.
 While SWD have been found in spring fruiting strawberries, particularly in unmanaged research plots, they may be a more significant risk later in the growing season and in summer fruiting, day neutral strawberries.

 Adult SWD can be monitored with traps baited with either apple cider vinegar or a yeast and sugar slurry.
 Yeast and sugar baits were more attractive than vinegar in 2012 and 2013 experiments.
-See here for a step by step trapping guide.
+See Spotted Wing Drosophila Monitoring Recommendations for 2013 for a step by step trapping guide.
 Some commercial lures for SWD are also becoming available.
 However, all attractants may be less attractive compared to ripe fruit , so they should only be used to determine SWD presence or absence in an area at this time.

 In addition to adult trapping, fruit should be carefully monitored for SWD larvae.
 You can learn more about fruit sampling from this factsheet.
 Carefully select only marketable-appear fruit to sample.
 If fruit is overripe or otherwise damaged, other insects may also be present.
-See here for information on distinguishing Drosophila larvae from other insects that may be present in strawberries.
+See Identifying Insects That May Be Present in Strawberry Fruit for information on distinguishing Drosophila larvae from other insects that may be present in strawberries.